al2wang/al2wang.github.io-3/_posts/2022-11-17-gibbs-lechatelier.md

 - calculus
 - thermodynamics
 layout: post
-excerpt: 'What the heck?!'
-math : true
-toc : true
+excerpt: 'A sequel to stoichiometry in chemistry and physics contest.' math : true toc : true
 ---

 ## Intro

-This post serves as a sequel of our stoichiometry journey, providing us with a more crystal-clear explanation to the concentration equilibrium constant, \\(K_ c\\), which is kind of beyond a typical "excellence level".
+This post serves as a sequel to our stoichiometry journey, providing us with a more crystal-clear explanation to the concentration equilibrium constant, \\(K_ c\\), which is kind of beyond a typical "excellence level".

 To begin with, we write Gibbs as a function of temperature \\(T\\), pressure \\(p\\), and extent of reaction \\(\xi\\) (in case it sounds a bit unfamiliar, this is a physical quantity solely used to describe a chemical process):